SECURITIES AND EXCHANGE COMMISSION

 our ability to obtain permits and otherwise to meet our proposed drilling schedule and to successfully drill wells that produce oil and natural gas in commercially viable quantities;

-price and availability of natural gas and electricity;
+price and availability of natural gas;

 changes in laws or regulations;

 our ability to use derivative instruments to manage commodity price risk;